 Chicago-Kent College of Law of the Illinois Institute of Technology provides equality of opportunity in legal education for all persons, including faculty and employees, with respect to hiring, continuation, promotion and tenure, applicants for admission, enrolled students, and alumni, without discrimination on the ground of race, color, religion, national origin, gender, age, disability, sexual orientation, gender identity, or gender expression.
 In addition, Chicago-Kent provides its students and graduates with equal opportunity to obtain employment without discrimination or segregation on the above-stated grounds.
 Facilities and services of the Career Service Office of Chicago-Kent College of Law are available only to employers whose employment practices are consistent with this policy and are similarly non-discriminatory.

-Victoria Ryan, Director of Career Services & Recruitment Programs
+Victoria Ryan, Assistant Dean for Career Services

 In her role, Vicki advises J.D. and LL.M. students and alumni on a wide range of career development issues.
 She assists with career-related programming including recruiting.
 Vicki earned her Juris Doctor from the University of Cincinnati College of Law and her Bachelor of Arts degree in Political Science from Indiana University.
 She worked as a litigator in the insurance defense realm handling medical malpractice and automobile negligence cases in the Detroit area.
 She later maintained a solo estate planning and probate practice before entering the world of law school career services in 2007.
 She is a member of the Michigan Bar.